VictorHugoDiasOliveira/UtilsAlgorithm/README.md

 # Utils Algorithm

-- Generate a random array of numbers
+- Generate a random slice of numbers